 - Biometrics: the user clearly uses biometric features such as his fingerprint, face or iris pattern

-Usernames and passwords of customers and employees are vulnerable to theft.
-They are either not complex enough (in many cases only a few letters such as “123456”) or can be read out by Trojan.
+Usernames and passwords of customers and employees are vulnerable to theft, for example, they are either not complex enough (in many cases only a few letters such as “123456”) or can be read out by Trojan.
 Another vulnerability is the writing down of passwords, either physically or digitally.
-2FA / multi-factor authentication can prevent attacks despite successful password entry.
+Therefore, 2FA / multi-factor authentication can prevent attacks despite successful password entry.

-Many customers don’t mind taking an extra step when they know it serves their safety.
-They gain additional trust when they know that the security of their data is important to the company.
+Many customers don’t mind taking an extra step when they know it serves their safety, because, they gain additional trust when they know that the security of their data is important to the company.

-In times like the current coronavirus crisis, it helps to maintain productivity.
-In normal times, employees can increasingly access the systems from home or on the go.
+In times like the current coronavirus crisis, it helps to maintain productivity, but, in normal times, employees can increasingly access the systems from home or on the go.
 According to the Harvard Business Review, this can lead to an increase in productivity of up to 13% (Harvard Business Review).

 The EU-wide GDPR Guidelines, as well as the Data Protection Act adapted to Switzerland, requires notification to the Confederation if personal data is lost, deleted, destroyed or altered or if unauthorised persons are disclosed or made available to persons (Art.
 4 lit. g E-DSG).
-Improved security measures can prevent fines.
+In conclusion, improved security measures can prevent fines.

 2FA or MFA can be used by the Federal Council as a standard for companies with sensitive data with regard to data security (Art.
 7 Data Security & Art.
 11 E-DSG).